bsdimer/eRx-consento/README.md

 This example contains of few resources need for the visualisation of the receipt.

-###### How to interpret the prescription accourding to the result in the search bundle
+###### How to interpret the prescription

-In the most of cases the bundle consist of resource of the same type.
+The Bundle is the resource which can contain different kind of resource.
+Each entry in the result has a resourceType attribute which determines its type
-The **MedicationRequest** resource (each resource has resourceType attribute which determines its type) is the actual prescription entry.
+The **MedicationRequest** resource is the actual prescription entry.
 Each prescription has one or more entries for medication and the instruction about the dosage.
-The MedicationRequest resource has a _groupIdentifier_ attribute which used for a grouping purpose.
+The MedicationRequest resource has a _groupIdentifier_ attribute which is used for a grouping purpose.
 All the MedicationRequests which have the same groupIdentifier are prescribed in a single prescription.
 Additionally each MedicationRequest has the identifier with the value of the groupIdentifier.